Roomify/docs/roomify_accommodations/content/new-content.rst

 Menu Settings
 +++++++++++++

 To add a blog post to your site menu, click on **Provide a menu link**.
-Edit the Menu link title, if you wish to, and select <main menu> as the parent item.
-Multi-level menus are not supported, but this feature is in the works!
+Edit the Menu link title, if you wish to, and select either the main menu or a parent item to determine where the post will appear.

 Landing Page
 ============